 Opposite the lighthouse is Fort Les Hommoux Florains, which has largely been destroyed – each year battered by relentless winter storms.
 It is possible to get out there to view but you may need to swim across a small channel if the tide isn’t especially low, which probably isn’t worth the effort.

-Also, close to the lighthouse, and overlooking Mannez quarry is a German fortification known locally as The Odeon.
-It is one of the most distinctive buildings on the island.
-It is an enormous concrete tower that was built by forced labourers 1943.
+Close to the lighthouse, and overlooking Mannez quarry is a German fortification known locally as The Odeon.
+It is one of the most distinctive buildings on the island; an enormous concrete tower that was built by forced labourers 1943.
 It was planned to be used as a range-finding location to observe enemy ships.
 It was derelict for many decades but it is now possible to visit The Odeon.

 Also at Mannez Quarry is the end of the line for the Alderney railway.
 Yes, those are London Underground carriages!
 The railway was originally constructed to bring stone from Mannez to the harbour for construction of the breakwater.
 It is now open as a tourist attraction for passengers to enjoy a delightfully scenic journey to the quarry from Braye station.